bwoshea/enzo-e-dockerfile/README.md

 in a directory and copy that.

-If you are going to be using Enzo-E for quite a bit of experimentation, you will probably want to use a
-[bind mount](https://docs.docker.com/storage/bind-mounts/) to create a directory that exists on both your computer and in the docker image.
+If you are going to be using Enzo-E for quite a bit of experimentation within Docker, you will probably want to use a [bind mount](https://docs.docker.com/storage/bind-mounts/) to create a directory that exists on both your host computer and in the Docker image.
-You have to actually make the local directory before you make a bind mount, and then you point toward it when you run the docker image.
-An example of how to do so is below, which makes a new directory `enzo-e-data` in your current working directory (but it does not have to be!) and then starts the container we've already created and creates the directory `/enzo-d-data` inside of it:
+You have to actually make the local directory before you make a bind mount, and then you point toward it when you run the Docker image.
+An example of how to do so is below, which makes a new directory `enzo-e-data` in your host machine's current working directory (but it does not have to be in the current directory!) and then starts the container we've already created andcreates the directory `/enzo-e-data` inside of it:

 ```
 mkdir enzo-e-data